geoscixyz/gpg/content/seismic/refraction/seismic_ray_paths.rst

 Waves for a layer over a halfspace
 ==================================

 We do seismic refraction surveys in order to learn about the geometry of geologic layers and velocities (ie. types of) materials.
-To do this we must build relations relating what we know and can measure to the things we want.
-In other words we must build equations that relate what we want (depths and velocities) to what we measure (surface distance and total travel times).
+To do this we must build relations relating what we know, and can measure, to the things we want.
+In other words we must build equations that relate what we want (depths and velocities) to what we measure (source-receiver distance and travel times).

 Consider a layer of thickness h and velocity \\(v_1\\) overlying a uniform halfspace of velocity \\(v_2\\).
 A source is detonated at time \\(t=0\\).
 We are interested in the waves and arrival times of those waves at a receiver which is located a distance \\(x\\) from the source at position \\(D\\) in the figure below.